soft-eng-practicum/softdev2-resources/content/_index.md

 description: Home page
 ---

-# Welcome
+# Welcome!

+This is a book in progress.
 Select a chapter from the menu on the left.